alexander-ding/yeet-bot/README.md

 # YeetBot

 This is a Discord Bot that takes one image and overlays all detected faces in that image with a custom mask.
-Find out more about it on [Bots on Discord](https://bots.ondiscord.xyz/bots/563019457367375882)!
+Find out more about it on [Bots on Discord](https://bots.ondiscord.xyz/bots/563019457367375882) and [Discord Bot List](https://discordbots.org/bot/563019457367375882).

 ![image](https://media.giphy.com/media/fs9AJxWGFy56YmcHTp/giphy.gif)